timwaizenegger/rfblaster/README.md

 the source includes some codes for 3 different receiver brands that I own.
 You can try those first.
 I found the following works well for figuring out new codes:

 * connect an oscilloscope (digital storage) to the antenna of the remote for your receivers and record the signal.
+* alternative: you can use a 433MHz receiver (usually included with the transmitters you need; see slides) and record it's output with a singal analyzer; even GPIO in of arduino should work.
+Getting the timing right is more difficult this way though.
 * Write down the code...
 They are very short and you can clearly see how 1/0 are transmitted.
 * implement methods for sending 1 and 0 (some use ternary codes; 0, 1 and 2)
 * save the code as 0/1/(2) sequences and generate the whole signal with the correct timing